 The Trustee is not able to match fully the liabilities of the Scheme with its assets.
-This is mainly because of the requirements imposed by the Company.
-This requires the assets of the Scheme to target a performance return equal to the discount rate used for the valuation of the liabilities on a Technical Provisions basis, currently gilt yield +1.0% per annum.
+This is mainly because of the requirements agreed with the Company, which means the assets of the Scheme need to target a performance return equal to the discount rate used for the valuation of the liabilities on a Technical Provisions basis, currently gilt yield +1.0% per annum.

 The Scheme’s investments are classified in two categories:

 1. A Liability Matching Fund (LMF).
 This is used to mitigate the Scheme’s interest rate and inflation risks.
 The LMF is composed exclusively of assets perceived to have a relatively low risk:

 - cash equivalent instruments

 BlackRock, the asset manager managing this portfolio, is also permitted to use derivative instruments, such as interest and inflation swaps, and gilt repurchase agreements.
 The LMF currently represents 59% of the assets, which are held directly via the Scheme’s custodian platform with BNY Mellon.